Towards Browser Controls to Protect Cookies from Malicious Extensions: Background

 \subsubsection{Cookie Monster}

 All cookies are maintained by the browser's cookie store.
 Chromium's concrete implementation of the cookie store is called the Cookie Monster \cite{chromium_cookie_monster}.
 There are two ways to fetch cookies from the Cookie Monster \cite{chromium_cookie_code}.
-Either the Cookie Monster can return all unexpired cookies or a subset of cookies that match some provided criteria.
-We refer to these methods as \texttt{GetAll} and \texttt{GetList} in the rest of this paper.
+The Cookie Monster can either return all unexpired cookies or a subset of cookies that match some provided criteria.
+We refer to these methods as \texttt{GetAll} and \texttt{GetList} respectively.
 When using \texttt{GetAll}, the Cookie Monster returns all cookies within its store, regardless of their attributes.
 However, most fetches use \texttt{GetList} which takes a domain and a set of options, fetches all the provided domain's cookies, and filters them based on the provided options \cite{chromium_cookie_endpoints_2020}.
 These options include checks such as whether to allow \texttt{HttpOnly} or \texttt{Secure} cookies in the results.

 To set a cookie (\texttt{Set} operation), the caller (browser core, renderer, extension, etc.) creates a new cookie and sends it to the Cookie Monster along with its domain and other cookie options \cite{chromium_cookie_code}.
 Upon receipt of the cookie, the Cookie Monster first checks that the cookie is valid.
-Similar to \texttt{GetList}, this validation uses the supplied options to ensure the cookie is properly configured (e.g. verifying that an \texttt{HttpOnly} cookie is not being set by JS).
+Similar to \texttt{GetList}, this validation uses the supplied options to ensure the cookie is properly configured (e.g., verifying JS is not setting an \texttt{HTTPOnly} cookie).
 If valid, the Cookie Monster then checks for any existing matching cookie.
-If a match is found, it is deleted and replaced with the new cookie.
+If a match is found, it is replaced with the new cookie.
 Otherwise, the cookie is added to the internal map of cookies as a new entry.